eyieko/landville-backend-web-api/README.md

 * create a virtual environment and activate your virtual environment using `source (virtualenv name) /bin/activate`
 * create a new branch from the develop branch using the command `git checkout -b your branch_name`
 * Install project requirements using `pip install -r requirements.txt`
 * To create a dot_env file, populate .env_sample and then run the command `cp .env_sample .env && source .env` so that the .env_sample file can be copied to .env.
 * Create a Postgres database as described in the sample.env file
-* Run command `python manage.py runserver` to start the project
+* Run command `python manage.py runserver --settings=landville.settings.prod` to start the project on a production server

 ### Run The Service